General Foundation Guidelines

 - Following review by Foundation program staff, selected applicants will be invited to submit detailed proposals through our online portal.

 - Recommended proposals will be presented to the Foundation’s board of directors for consideration three times each year—in March, June, and November.
-The inquiry review and proposal development process generally take 3 to 4 months, and can take longer, so institutions should plan accordingly.
+The concept note review and proposal development process generally take 3 to 4 months, and can take longer, so institutions should plan accordingly.